oasci/pitt-biosc1540-2025s/content/lectures/01/index.md

     This page is a work in progress and is subject to change at any moment.

-This inaugural lecture serves as a comprehensive introduction to the field of computational biology and establishes the framework for the course.
+This inaugural lecture serves as a broad introduction to the field of computational biology and establishes the framework for the course.

 ## Learning objectives

 What you should be able to do after today's lecture:

+1. Identify your teaching team.
-1. Describe the course structure, expectations, and available resources for success.
+2. Describe the course structure, expectations, and available resources for success.
-2. Define computational biology and explain its interdisciplinary nature.
+3. Define computational biology and explain its interdisciplinary nature.
-3. Identify key applications and recent advancements.
+4. Identify key applications and recent advancements.
-4. Understand the balance between applications and development.
+5. Understand the balance between applications and development.
-5. Identify potential career paths and educational opportunities.
+6. Identify potential career paths and educational opportunities.

 <!-- ## Presentation